corda/corda-docs-portal/content/en/platform/corda/4.12/enterprise/upgrade-guide.md

 #### CorDapp signing

 Upon startup, a node verifies the signing key for the CorDapps it uses, preventing unwanted code from being executed.
-In Corda 4.12, nodes having both new and legacy versions of a contract CorDapp must have the same signing keys, otherwise the node will fail to start.
+In Corda 4.12, nodes having both new and legacy versions of a contract CorDapp must have the same signing keys; otherwise the node will fail to start.

 ### Add the legacy contracts folder to mixed networks